Environmental issues in New York City: Water supply

 Many of the city's environmental assets are related to geography and a long tradition of environmental stewardship in the mountain ranges north of the city.
 Because much of the watershed is in one of the largest protected wilderness areas in the United States, the natural water filtration process remains fairly effective, but has been supplemented with engineered filtration and ultraviolet disinfection systems in the early 21st century.

 All water entering New York City's distribution system is treated with chlorine, fluoride, food-grade phosphoric acid, and, in some cases, sodium hydroxide, to comply with the New York State Sanitary Code and federal Safe Drinking Water Act disinfection requirements.
 Fluoride, at a concentration of one part per million, is added to help prevent tooth decay and has been added since 1966 in accordance with the New York City Health Code.
 Phosphoric acid is added to create a protective film on pipes that reduces the release of metals such as lead and copper from household plumbing.
-Additionally, a sequestering phosphate is applied at several wells to prevent the precipitation of naturally occurring minerals, mostly iron and manganese, in the distribution mains and customers' household piping.
-Air stripper facilities can be operated at several wells to remove volatile organic compounds (VOCs).
-The only well in operation in 2007 had an air stripper in operation.

 The complex New York City water supply system—with 19 reservoirs bringing mountain water from as far as 125 mi away through a gravity-fed web of aqueducts — consists of three different systems.
 The Croton system, the oldest and smallest section, sits in Westchester and Putnam Counties.
 The second oldest is the Catskill system.
 In the early years of the 20th century, the city and state allocated thousands of acres in the eastern Catskill Mountains to build two reservoirs that more than doubled the city's capacity.
 In the 1950s and 1960s, the city expanded again with the Delaware Aqueduct, tapping the east and west branches of the Delaware River and other tributaries to create the newest and largest of its three systems.